mesonbuild/meson/readme.txt

 Installing from source

 You can run Meson directly from a revision control checkout or an extracted tarball.
-Installation can be done with standard Python distutils/setuptools commands.
+Meson is also available from PyPi, so it can be installed with 'pip install meson'.

 Running